CCSI-Toolset/FOQUS/docs/source/chapt_debug/index.rst

    writable.
 So far, in testing, this error seems to occur in Windows 8 and 10, but not 7.

--  The user regression analysis features, iREVEAL and ALAMO, of the UQ tool requires a separate Python 2.7 installation.
-Furthermore, Python must be both in PATH variable and associated with .py files.
-Details on installing Python and fixing any issues encountered may be found in the iREVEAL Installation Guide and the iREVEAL User Manual, Known Issues section.

 -  FOQUS has trouble getting files from Turbine and saving them to the DMF when dealing with files in Turbine involving directories.